-Objective: To familiarize students with the natural gas distribution system so they understand how gas gets from wells to their homes.
+Objective: To familiarize students with the natural gas distribution system so they understand how gas gets from the well to their homes.

 Background/Discussion: Natural gas is pumped from wells drilled deep into the earth to processing plants, where impurities are removed.
-Natural gas is then pressurized so it will flow through many miles of pipes.
-It can then either be stored in storage tanks or delivered directly to homes and businesses by the local natural gas utility.
-The gas travels first through larger pipes, called distribution mains, and then through smaller service lines that lead to individual homes.
-The service lines pass through a home's gas meter that measures the amount of gas being used, and then to appliances inside the home.
+Natural gas is then pressurized so it will flow through many miles of pipes, where it can either be stored in storage tanks or delivered directly to homes and businesses by the local natural gas utility.
+The gas travels through larger pipes, called distribution mains, to smaller service lines that lead to individual homes.
+The service lines pass through a gas meter that measures the amount of gas being used.
+Then the pipes deliver the gas to appliances inside the home.

-Because natural gas travels to homes and businesses in underground pipes, natural gas service isn't interrupted by storms.
+Because natural gas travels to homes and businesses in underground pipes, natural gas service can't be interrupted by storms.
 But people need to take care not to damage underground gas pipes with digging equipment, or the natural gas can leak out, causing a fire hazard.
 Remind students that if their family is planning a digging project, they must call the utility locator service at 811 several days before digging so underground utilities can be marked for safety.